philadams-zz/philadams.net/src/quotes.md

 > raise our sons more like our daughters. _Gloria Steinem_

 -
+> Language is the main instrument of man's refusal to accept the world as it
+> is. _George Steiner_

+-
 > Buy the ticket take the ride. _Hunter S. Thompson_

 -